Malaysians are categorised into three different income groups: Top 20% (T20), Middle 40% (M40), and Bottom 40% (B40).

 - HOUSEHOLD: A person or a group of people (related or unrelated) who usually live together in a living quarters and make provisions (expenses) for food and other necessities of life together.
 In 2019, the average size of Malaysian households was 3.9 persons.

 - INCOME RECIPIENT: Household members who receive income in the reference period of the survey, and with at least one income recipient.
 In 2016 and 2019, average income recipients in Malaysia was 1.8 persons.

 - HOUSEHOLD INCOME: Overall income that is earned by household members, whether in cash or kind, and can be referred to as gross income.
 In 2019, the average monthly income in Malaysia is RM7,901

-A median household income is the middle income number within a range of income from low to high.
+- MEDIAN HOUSEHOLD INCOME: is the “middle” income number within a range of household incomes, arranged from low to high.
 For example, in Taman Bintang, there are five household incomes of RM5,000, RM10,000, RM15,000, RM20,000, and RM25,000; the median household income will be RM15,000.
 The median is used because it represents a more accurate representation of the area than a mean number (the average).